Switching Styles, a music blog, all started during a car ride with my family, and I had the AUX cord.

 This is how it all started.
 My sister’s annoyance with my fascination for covers, parodies, and remixes.
 This publication started because of the sentiment, “tell someone that cares”.
 This fascination has led to a blog all about the different styles of various songs and artists from comedy to reggae, to metal, to anything you can imagine.

 Switching Styles is a way to connect with others that love weird and obscure music.

 When it’s all said and done, she does have to admit that there are a lot of great covers out there.
 Switching Styles is here to bring you content centered around covers and parodies.
 Switching styles is an online blog or online publication that follows the topic of music.
 It focuses on weird, obscure, random, topics and overarching music news in general.
 It’s a bit of a mixed bag.
 Focusing on music, this blog aims to bring interesting content and musical suggestions to its audience.

 Why start a blog on cover and parody songs?

-The short answer is that I like them.
-I find them on YouTube.
-I stumble upon them on Facebook.
-I research them.
+The short answer is that I like them enough to put them into a blog.
+I find them on YouTube, or I stumble upon them on Facebook.
+It interests me as a writer and a journalist, so I research them.
 I talk with people about them.
 The more I do those things, the more interested I get.
-I’m delighted by them and I want to share that with people.
+I’m delighted by them, and I want to share that with people.

 The simple answer to the long story is that I started a blog about covers and parodies because I wanted to share them with people.
 I want to write about songs that are unique because they aren’t the original.